jeperkins4/prefab/README.md

 Prefab provides [Twitter Bootstrap](http://getbootstrap.com/), jQuery Datatable, Spreadsheet, and Service class generators for Rails 4 (supported Rails >= 3.1).
 Bootstrap is a toolkit from Twitter designed to kickstart development of webapps and sites.

+This gem is heavily inspired by [Bootstrap-generator](https://github.com/decioferreira/bootstrap-generators).
+This gem began as a fork of his project, but then took on a life of its own.

 ## Current Twitter Bootstrap version

 The current version of Twitter Bootstrap is 3.1.1.